Tinkidinki/ping-editorial-policy/Naming_Policy.md

 The key idea at any point is whether the public interest in naming the person justifies the violation of the person's privacy.
 The conflict between these two is discussed in many contexts as shown below.

-The editor must also respec
+The editor must also respect the college policy on non-naming, a person may not be named during a DISCO trial, or an ARC trial.
+(Find out more)

 ### Naming can be divided in three ways based on the context and connotation.
 + Positive, Negative, Neutral